getify/You-Dont-Know-JS/async & performance/ch2.md

 And as if all that's not enough, we haven't even touched what happens when two or more chains of these callback continuations are happening *simultaneously*, or when the third step branches out into "parallel" callbacks with gates or latches, or...
 OMG, my brain hurts, how about yours!?

 Are you catching the notion here that our sequential, blocking brain planning behaviors just don't map well onto callback-oriented async code?
-That's the first major deficiency to articulate about callbacks: they express asynchrony in code in ways our brains have to fight just to keep in sync (pun intended!) with.
+That's the first major deficiency to articulate about callbacks: they express asynchrony in code in ways our brains have to fight just to keep in sync with (pun intended!).

 ## Trust Issues